bertbaron/paad/README.md

         {:cost 4.0, :state [1 2 3 5 4], :operation 2}
         {:cost 5.0, :state [1 2 3 4 5], :operation 3}]}

+The expand function returns the child states together with the operation that was applied and the cost of the step.
+The operation is not used by the framework but is included in the result.

 The result contains statistics that show how many nodes have been expanded and how many nodes have been visited by the algorithm.
 This can be quite useful during tuning.

-The solution contains the complete path from initial state to goal state, with the applied operation and total cost to reach the state.
+The solution contains the complete path from initial state to goal state, with the applied operation and total cost to reach each state.
 This is typically more than needed, but to extract the required information is quite simple.
 For example, to just list the operations (the indices of the left element of the swap in our example), use the following in the repl:
-(where *1, the last result, is assumed to contain the result):

     (p/get-operations *1)